“Write Your Rats”: Elizabeth Acevedo and The Poet X

 The ensuing disagreement with her professor about the poetic potential of rats was a turning point for Acevedo.
 She realized that she had to carve out a space for herself, to find a way into writing that reflected her own experiences, and so she wrote a poem For the Poet Who Told Me Rats Aren’t Noble Enough Creatures for a Poem.

-It is this honesty that makes the voice of Xiomara endearing, sharp-eyed, and authentic from the book’s opening lines:
+It is this honesty that makes the voice of Xiomara endearing, sharp-eyed, and authentic from The Poet X’s opening lines:

 The summer is made for stoop-sitting